AlbertoSabater/AlbertoSabater.github.io/_posts/2017-06-29-Paraphrase-identification.md

 As the dataset was so big, I also tried to learn the word embeddings at the same time the Neural Network was trained.
 Didn't work.
 Word Embeddings are usually trained using [word2vec](https://www.tensorflow.org/tutorials/word2vec).
 I didn't try it because there are lot of embeddings trained with this technique available like [GloVe](https://nlp.stanford.edu/projects/glove/).

 Another architecture I tried to use was a Neural Network with LSTM layers like the described before, but with 4 questions as inputs instead of two.
-Two questions with stop words and two more without stop words.
+Two questions with stopwords and two more without stop words.
 I tried, but my GPU memory isn't big enough to fit that model.

 <p align="center">
 <img src="../../images/Post_1_Kaggle_Quora/DoubleNN.png" width="700">